twinssbc/AngularJS-ResponsiveCalendar/README.md

 # ui-rCalendar directive

 A pure AngularJS responsive calendar directive

+You could also check https://github.com/twinssbc/Angular-Customizable-Calendar for the Angular version.
 If you want to only use it in Ionic framework, please check https://github.com/twinssbc/Ionic-Calendar for the Ionic specific version

 # Demo